- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

-You can help lower your insulin levels naturally by eating less starches and sugars, and more foods that are high in fiber and low refined carbohydrates (such as white flour and sugars).
+You can help lower your insulin levels naturally by eating fewer starches and sugars, and more foods that are high in fiber and low in refined carbohydrates.
 Low glycemic foods, on the other hand, don’t raise your blood sugar or insulin levels as much as foods that are high in sugar or refined carbohydrates.
 Exercising is another way to improve your PCOS.
 Fitting in 60 minutes of exercise each day is recommended, but any amount of exercise you do will help manage your PCOS.
 Exercise decreases insulin resistance.

 What else will lower my insulin level?

 Metformin (also known as Glucophage®) helps to regulate the amount of glucose (sugar) in your blood.
 It makes your body more sensitive to insulin, and decreases the amount of glucose your liver releases.
 Young women with high insulin who take Metformin are less likely to develop type 2 diabetes than those who don’t take a medication that lowers insulin.
-Research studies have shown that young women with PCOS who are overweight and who were treated with Metformin and a healthy lifestyle (healthy nutrition and exercise) were able to lose weight and lower their fasting blood sugar.
+Research studies have shown that young women with PCOS who are overweight and who were treated with Metformin and a healthy lifestyle (healthy nutrition and regular exercise) were able to lose weight and lower their fasting blood sugar.
 Taking Metformin and maintaining a healthy weight also improves cholesterol levels.
-Metformin is not approved by the FDA (Federal Drug Administration) for PCOS, but it’s commonly prescribed for this condition.
+Metformin is not approved by the FDA (Food and Drug Administration) for PCOS, but it is commonly prescribed for adolescents with impaired glucose tolerance.